mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-30-spring-security-4-authentication-provider.md

 }
 ```

-The last step is to adding the custom provider to the configuration:
+The last step is to add the custom provider to the configuration:

 ```java
 @Configuration